Raiders sign Richardson to offer sheet

 NFL Network, which first reported the deal, said the Raiders are offering a one-year contract for $2.55 million.

 The lowest of the three tenders, Green Bay has the right to match Oakland's offer for Richardson, but would have to do so by Monday.
-If they don't, the Packers would receive no compensation because Richardson was anfree agent when he arrived in Green Bay in 2012.
+If they don't, the Packers would receive no compensation because Richardson was an undrafted free agent when he arrived in Green Bay in 2012.

-The Packers already lost two, Williams and House, to unrestricted free agency last month.
+The Packers already lost two cornerbacks, Tramon Williams and Davon House, to unrestricted free agency last month.
 The Packers have the eighth-most cap space in the NFL ($17,255,142), so they have the necessary funds to match the offer.